+The general regulations that apply in the case of absence from examinations due to illness apply here.
 Competency assessments can be postponed or the time allowed for them can be extended as appropriate.
 In the case of student projects (with the exception of bachelor’s and master’s theses), a new or adapted assignment may be requested.
 Students will be informed in writing in advance of any variations.

 Are you planning to come to BFH for an exchange semester or to take a degree programme but are not sure how to proceed given the current situation?
 We will keep you informed of all the latest developments here so that you can plan your perfect exchange.

 Please note the rules for entering Switzerland and the list of countries with a variant of concern.